-The United States’ National Action Plan on Women, Peace, and Security, and the Implementation of the Women, Peace and Security Action Plan, and USAID’s Gender Equality and Female Empowerment Policy further emphasize our intent to elevate women as leaders and increase the participation of women at all levels of decision-making.
+The United States’ National Action Plan on Women, Peace, and Security, and the Implementation of the Women, Peace and Security Action Plan [PDF], and USAID’s Gender Equality and Female Empowerment Policy further emphasize our intent to elevate women as leaders and increase the participation of women at all levels of decision-making.

 USAID has significantly expanded efforts to support women’s leadership.
 The Agency provided financial support for female negotiators and for the inclusion of women in high level decision-making processes, including formal peace negotiations, donor conferences and transitional political processes.

 Programs have been created to cultivate women leaders in business, academia and research; strengthen the skills of female legislators and legislative branch staff; foster women’s leadership as part of social protection programs; and elevate women’s leadership in the business community.

 In 2012, USAID will support additional programs that promote women’s empowerment by: